-Any person who is party to the case must be served with the initial court paperwork.
+Any party to the case must be served with the initial court paperwork.

 What happens after a respondent is notified of the filing?

-Once a respondent is officially notified, there is a deadline to file a response to the petition.
-If the deadline is missed, the petitioner may be able to go forward and obtain a divorce or what they asked for in another family law case by “default.”
+Once a respondent is officially notified, there is a deadline to respond to the petition.
+If the deadline is missed, the Petitioner may be able to go forward and obtain a divorce or what they asked for in another family law case by "default."

 Initial service or court papers should include:

 - a copy of any other paperwork you filed with the petition